Looking to Amplify Your Eros During COVID19 – Sex is Complicated During the Pandemic

 Yes, it is fair to say remote therapy isn’t perfect, though I have to accept that it may be the new normal for a bit.

-This pandemic is changing so much about how we communicate and interact with others, and I’d bet a lot of it is here to stay.
+This pandemic is changing so much about how we communicate and interact with others

-As we grow closer to understanding our own needs, we better equip ourselves with the capacity to listen and hear those same things from the people we care about.
+As we grow closer to understanding our own needs, we have the capacity to listen to those we care about.

 Remember, lean in compassionately, with yourself, and with those struggling through this with you, if it is safe to do so.
 Give yourself the love you need to survive and thrive.